3rd January 2020

-Catch a Film in Exquisite Comfort in Ambleside
+Catch a Film in Comfort in Ambleside

 Reminisce with Beatrix Potter

-Go Back in Time at View Classic Steamboats in Windermere
+Go Back in Time in Windermere

 Dine at a Michelin Starred Restaurant

-Travel Deep Underground at the Honister Slate Mines
+Travel Deep Underground at Honister Slate Mines

 Embrace English History at Dalemain Mansion

 A Grade II listed mansion in Penrith, Dalemain is one of the most beautiful stately homes in the whole of the Lake District and perhaps the whole of the North of England.
 Visitors can explore the beautiful landscaped gardens, historic parkland and wonder at over four centuries of unique architecture.
-The Medieval Teamroom also offers winter warmers and other hot home-cooked food when you’ve explored the house in full.
+The Medieval Teamroom also offers winter warmers and other home-cooked treats for when you’ve explored the house in full.

-Wonder at the Great Outdoors on a Winter Walk
+Marvel at the Great Outdoors on a Winter Walk